laggis/cs2-config-generator/README.md

 ## 🙏 Acknowledgments

-- CS2 community for testing and feedback
-- Professional players for config insights
+- **CS2 Community**: For testing, feedback, and feature requests
+- **Professional Players**: For sharing optimal configuration insights
+- **Privacy Advocates**: For inspiring the privacy-first approach
+- **Open Source Community**: For tools, inspiration, and best practices
-- Valve for Counter-Strike 2
+- **Valve**: For Counter-Strike 2 and comprehensive console documentation
-- Open source community for inspiration

 ---

+## 💭 Final Notes

 **Remember**: The best config is one that works for YOUR setup and playstyle.
 Use this tool as a starting point, then customize based on your needs and preferences.

+**Privacy Matters**: Your gaming configurations are personal.
+That's why this tool keeps everything local and private.

 **Stay safe, play fair, and have fun! 🎯**